The commitment of the Festival to break down barriers

 Guests, Talk and Debates

-In 2017 Giorgia Palmas introduced the panel on the theme "accessibility - blind" and a related debate moderated by Neri Marcorè on "Accessibility and Digital Technology".
+Again, on the Mainstage of previous editions Cristina Chiabotto led the panels on the theme "accessibility - deaf"; the deaf trainer Davy Mariotti interpreted a formative and inspirational talk on the theme "Communication in the world of deafness", translated live by LIS into Italian by the interpreter Marinella Salami; in 2017 Giorgia Palmas introduced the panel on the theme "accessibility - blind" and a related debate moderated by Neri Marcorè on "Accessibility and Digital Technology".
 The representatives of IWA Italy, UICI and Institute for the Blinds Francesco Cavazza debated on the topic.
 Vincenzo La Francesca, of the Pro Blind Federation, showed the public how the Internet is, by its nature, an inclusive context, but in which a certain asociality still exists.

-The WMF19 program offered numerous events and show moments related to the theme of accessibility.
+The WMF19 program also offered numerous events and show moments related to the theme of accessibility.
 Luisa Rizzo, a young Drone Racing champion and winner of a Guinness World Record, on the Mainstage of the Festival showed the audience of her talents in piloting her own competition drone, talking of her battle against a disabling disease.
 The 16 year old was awarded on stage by Diletta Leotta and Cosmano Lombardo, who presented her with the WMF Award - Zero Barriere.

 The Mainstage hosted the exciting performance of the group of deaf dancers "The Silent Beat" and Marco Baruffaldi, the 22-year-old rapper with Down syndrome who sang his own song against bullying.